Skip to main content Skip to main navigation

 If you’re heading to Europe and you think the Euro exchange rate is in your favour, there’s no need to wait to exchange your AUD for EUR until you travel.
 With a travel money card you can lock in the exchange rate when it suits you.
 You can also load more than one currency onto your travel money card – ideal if you’ll be stopping off on your way.

-Take the Worldwide Wallet for example, it’s a prepaid card that you can preload with Australian dollars (AUD) and any of the following foreign currencies:
+Take the Worldwide Wallet for example, it’s a prepaid card that you can preload with Australian dollars (AUD) then convert to any of the following foreign currencies:

 • US Dollars (USD)